FAQs for Early Education and Care Programs

 Do you use lots of musical instruments in your classes?

-Our teachers use a variety of props, including puppets, felt board stories, picture cards, bubbles and a range of percussion instruments.
-We avoid the over-use of props, particularly with the youngest children and especially in our initial lessons, because for some children it is already stimulating and overwhelming enough for them having a stranger in the room singing songs with them.
 Through our classes we gradually introduce the children to a range of percussion instruments (triangles, drums, maracas, egg shakers, castanets, claves) as the program progresses.
 The bulk of what we do in classes, however, is unaccompanied by any instruments.
 The reason for this is that our fundamental philosophy is that the voice should be the first and primary instrument used in early childhood music education.
 Every child has a voice, and they all know how to use their voice in some way or another.
-Physiologically, the only instrument children are ready to use in any meaningful way at this level is their voice, though exploration of percussion can also be valuable.
+Physiologically, the only ‘tuned’ instrument children are ready to use in any meaningful way at this level is their voice, though purposeful and age appropriate exploration of percussion is also valuable

 Do you give out musical instruments to every child at once?

 Sometimes!
 If it means that the outcome is going to be meaningful, musical and engaging then yes, the whole group will play instruments simultaneously.
 Most commonly we will do this with egg shakers and maracas – they make a lovely sound when played en masse, and children benefit from watching and following each others’ movements.
 Often we will have entire groups of children performing the beat successfully using these as a group.
-At other times we take turns with instruments.
-For example, our claves and triangles require more finely honed motor skills to play correctly, and if just one or two children are playing them our music teachers are able to help them play successfully.
-Also, taking turns will often make instrumental exploration more meaningful.
-Children feel the “specialness” of the moment and play much more musically and carefully.
-Some instruments, like our ukuleles and chime bars, are mostly for the children to listen to while our teachers play, with occasional guided exploration.
-The wondrous hush that falls over the room when one of these much loved instruments is taken out is just beautiful!

 Why are the same songs sometimes used for multiple rooms?

-Sometimes we will use the same piece of repertoire for multiple rooms, but in quite different ways and with different goals.
-For example, with a song like “On My Toe There is a Flea” we are focusing on touch, dramatic play and early stages of body awareness with babies.
-Their music teacher (and other educators in the room) gently point to and touch the babies’ toes, knees, noses and heads during the song.
-The teacher (and educators) do all of the singing.
 When using the same song with a toddler group, the children are asked to identify and point to their own toes, knees, noses and heads during the song.
 We also use our teddy bear Theodore and ask children to find these body parts on him.
 We support the children in singing parts of the song once they are familiar with it (ie asking children to name the body parts in the song as we get to them, encouraging them to sing the more easily remembered rhyming words at end of phrases etc) and we actively engage them in the dramatic play aspects of the song (such as swatting the flea at the end of the song).
-Using this song with Preschool/Kindy we are focusing on the fact that the pitch of the song rises as the children move from pointing low on their bodies to pointing high on their bodies (eg the song begins at the bottom of the major scale, while the children are touching their toes, and by the time they are touching their heads the song has reached the top of the major scale).
-The children are also invited to engage fully in the dramatic play aspects of the song.

 Why do Hush Little Baby teachers sing stories to the children?